Argentina's YPF takeover heads for final approval

 In the fine print of the YPF takeover bill, Argentina's whole oil sector is declared to be in the public interest.

-Speculation about a possible YPF takeover mounted in recent months after Fernandez lambasted the company for spiraling energy imports that are squeezing Argentina's prized trade surplus.
+Speculation about a possible YPF takeover mounted in recent months after Fernandez lambasted the company for spiralling energy imports that are squeezing Argentina's prized trade surplus.
 The import bill doubled last year.

 Fernandez's move on YPF drew a swift reprisal from Spain, which curtailed Argentine biodiesel shipments.
 Wall Street warned that Argentina risks scaring off investment needed to bolster growth, which is slowing due to the sluggish world economy.